JNasri/react_final/README.md

-# This repository is for the purpose of delivering the final React project for the UStudy Reat Course.
+# This repository is for the purpose of delivering the final React project for the UStudy React Course.